ProtectedVariable/DemocraticChess/communicationProtocol.md

 # Communication Protocol

-The encapsulation of the communication has not been decided yet but will be of the form:
+The encapsulation of the communication looks like this:
 ```
 {
 	id: <client-id / server>,